5 Tips for Choosing the Best Mortgage Lender

 2. Determine which type of mortgage you need

-For example, the best mortgage lenders for bad credit may offer only government-backed loans, such as FHA and VA loan programs.
+For example, some of the best mortgage lenders for bad credit may offer only government-backed loans, such as FHA and VA loan programs.
 The Federal Housing Administration (FHA) can insure loans with scores as low as 500.
 The U.S. Department of Veterans Affairs (VA) may guarantee mortgages without a minimum credit score, but VA lenders often have a minimum credit score requirement of 620.

 The table below details the minimum mortgage requirements for the most common loan types.